 Please don’t purchase books– or anything else– from Amazon.
 They’re destroying bookstores across the country, under-pricing their e-books and gobbling up everything in their path.
 If you want to debate this issue with me, contact me directly.
 I have plenty of opinions on this score.

-What does it mean to base a national history on cataclysmic loss?
-The widow is piecing together a history of her country for 40th anniversary documentary and Judenstaat is changing from a Socialist republic to a Neoliberal center for banking and “free trade.”
+Judenstaat was carved out of Germany in 1948 as retribution for the Holocaust.
+In 1988, A widow pieces together a history of her country for 40th anniversary documentary and Judenstaat is changing from a Socialist republic to a Neoliberal center for banking and “free trade.”
 A wall protects the country German fascists.
 The year is 1988.
 That wall is about to fall

 Owing a debt to Phillip K. Dick, and George Orwell, Judenstaat considers what how history gets rewritten to suit the needs of the present, and how we face the ghosts of the past.